Hugo-Persson/portfolio/src/content/blog/how-to-publish-homebrew-package/post.md

 title: How to publish CLI app with Homebrew
 description: >-
   In this post, I will show how to publish any CLI app to Homebrew.
-The formula will install the binaries from GitHub Releases for a completely free setup.I had quite a lot of problem figuring out how to do this, so I hope this post will help you.
-We will create a formula for our app and publish it to our own Homebrew Tap.
+The formula will install the binaries from GitHub Releases for a completely free setup.
 pubDate: 2024-06-07T00:00:00.000Z
 tags:
   - homebrew